duereg/codetype/src/documents/posts/20120913-cracking-the-coding-interview-linked-list-the-runner-technique.html.md

 layout: post
 ```

-# Cracking the Coding Interview - Linked Lists - The Runner Technique

 I've been going over the [Linked List](http://en.wikipedia.org/wiki/Linked_list#Singly.2C_doubly.2C_and_multiply_linked_lists) section of [Cracking the Coding Interview](http://www.amazon.com/gp/product/098478280X/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=098478280X&linkCode=as2&tag=aplfopoex-20) and most times I get stumped with a problem the solution is the Runner Technique (or slow/fast pointers).

 The idea behind the runner technique is simple; use two pointers that either move at different speeds or are a set distance apart and iterate through a list.